Huawei P40 Pro Plus review

 Where will you be limited when using a non-Google phone?
 Wear OS smartwatches won’t work with them for starters.
 You also can’t restore your WhatsApp backups, as there’s no Google Drive support here.

 Huawei’s own AppGallery – the company’s answer to the Google Play Store – is included on this device.
 It has some top-end apps, but a lot of heavy hitters are still missing.
 However, most of these can be found with a new addition called Petal Search - Find Apps.
-For example, Instagram, Facebook, and WhatsApp aren’t on the AppGallery but can be had with Find Apps.
+For example, Instagram, Facebook, and WhatsApp can be found with Find Apps.

 Additionally, Phone Clone will transfer most apps from your old phone to your new one; however, not all apps work perfectly.
 In short, there’s a fair bit of trial and error here; difficult to stomach when a phone costs this much.